tethyrplays/tethyrplays/campaign/2021-lmop-with-dm-nicole.md

 **Important NPCs**
 - **Gundren Rockseeker:** Hired the party to escort supplies to Barthon's Provisions.
 - **Sildar Hallwinter:** Member of the Lord's Alliance and Gundren's protector.
-- **Krag:** Minor goblin interrogated for information about ambush and captives.
+- **Krag:** Dead.
+Minor goblin interrogated for information about ambush and captives.
 - **Klarg:** Bugbear leader of local goblins in nearby Cragmaw cavern.
 - **King Grol:** Leader of the Cragmaw Tribe.
 Location unknown.